|Common Names||Papa cimarrona, Darwin’s potato, Alhue-poñü, Papa del Alma|

 Crosses with S. tuberosum

 I have found it pretty easy to cross domesticated diploids to S. maglia.
 Most crosses result in berries with 10 to 20 seeds.
 The seeds have germinated at 80% or better.
 Unfortunately, many of the seedlings have lacked vigor and died before forming true leaves.
 It seems that a lot of the seedlings may suffer from hybrid necrosis.
+So far, first generation crosses have been at least female fertile and one has been male fertile as well.

 Sutton (1909) described making hundreds of crosses of S. tuberosum to S. maglia before obtaining a single hybrid.
 Presumably the S. tuberosum pollinator was tetraploid in this case.